d-uzlov/k8s-cgroup-burst-controller/README.md

 - Own metrics.
 Prefixed with `cgroup_burst_`
 - Pod spec metrics.
 Tries to mimic kube-state-metrics
 - - `kube_pod_container_cgroup_burst`
+- Cgroup statistics.
+Tries to mimic cAdvisor metrics
+- - `container_cpu_cgroup_burst_periods_total`
+- - `container_cpu_cgroup_burst_seconds_total`

+Cgroup statistics are disabled by default.
+They require that the container is running with `securityContext.privileged=true`, and host `/proc` must be mounted into the container.

+This is required to find the cgroup path of the container.

+TODO it may be possible to get cgroup path from container spec: `spec.linux.cgroupPath`.
+But the format is different, and how the format translates to filesystem seems to change over time.
+Example:
+- spec format: `kubepods-burstable-podf6a32139_8482_42e2_9c9b_6269fed32a26.slice:cri-containerd:34c846d151d9e5faab4d5773c0c560abb318178b14defa5af5a5d0254cffacfc`
+- format 1: `/kubepods.slice/kubepods-burstable.slice/kubepods-burstable-podf6a32139_8482_42e2_9c9b_6269fed32a26.slice/cri-containerd-34c846d151d9e5faab4d5773c0c560abb318178b14defa5af5a5d0254cffacfc.scope`
+- format 2: `/kubepods/burstable/podf6a32139-8482-42e2-9c9b-6269fed32a26/34c846d151d9e5faab4d5773c0c560abb318178b14defa5af5a5d0254cffacfc`
+- format 3: `/system.slice/containerd.service/kubepods-burstable-podf6a32139_8482_42e2_9c9b_6269fed32a26.slice/cri-containerd-34c846d151d9e5faab4d5773c0c560abb318178b14defa5af5a5d0254cffacfc`

+Here is an example of deployment with Cgroup statistics enabled: [daemonset-cgroup-metrics.yaml](./deployment/daemonset-cgroup-metrics.yaml)

 # Cgroup burst support in linux kernel